Outburn-IL/fume-community/docs/getting-started.md

 Stateless means no FHIR server connection.
 Copy the `.env.example.stateless` file to `.env` and edit it to set the environment variables.
 **NOTE:** In stateless mode, you can run mappings you pass to the API, but you cannot load mappings from a FHIR server.
-Needless to say, mappings that use try to fetch data from a FHIR server using functions like $search, $resolve, $literal etc will throw an error.
+Needless to say, mappings that try to fetch data from a FHIR server using functions like $search, $resolve, $literal etc will throw an error.

 ### Stateful deployment